SpanishPear/teach/README.md

 The entire project is hosted on a digital ocean box.
 Learnt about reverse proxying and nginx config files (spoiler, they're a pain).

+# TODO
+ - [ ] Implement caching?
+Maybe a serviceworker?
+ - [ ] Make a backend route for submitting feedback
+ - [ ] Setup Tutor Dashboard so I can have nice graphics about feedback (think, google forms responses)